getbubblenow/bubble-docs/what_is_bubble.md

 ## Your Bubble is a Virtual Private Network (VPN)
 When your phone or computer is connected to a VPN, all of its network traffic will go through the VPN.
 The connection between your device and the VPN is encrypted, so that none of the network providers in between (for example your home Internet provider or your mobile carrier) can see anything.
 To them, it's all encrypted bits.
 On the flipside, the online services and websites you use will not know where you are - they will see your traffic as coming from the VPN, which can be located anywhere in the world.

 Using a VPN gives you some privacy protection against snooping ISPs, mobile carriers and online services.
-The downside is that your VPN provider can now see everything.
-Your VPN also likely operates a shared system, meaning that many other VPN users are using the same systems you are for their Internet.
-If one VPN customer can manage to "break in" to the VPN, they could see the traffic for all the VPN users on it.
+The downside is that you are now placing a lot of trust in your VPN provider, who now carries all of your traffic.
+Your VPN provider also likely operates a shared "multi-tenant" system, meaning that many other VPN users are sharing the same computer systems you are for their Internet.
+If one VPN customer, or a malicious actor, breaches the VPN's security, they'd see the traffic for all the VPN users on it.

 ## Your Bubble is Yours Alone
 When you launch your Bubble, it is yours and yours alone.
 No traffic from other Bubble users will use your Bubble.
 When you launch a Bubble through bubblev.com, one of the first steps we take is throwing away the key.